All Episodes

 No.

-You have a lot of people are going to sell stocks to take capital gains at this year's rate, as opposed to Obama's next year.
+You have a lot of people are going to sell stocks to take capital gains at this year's rate as opposed to Obama's next year.

-These liberals are telling themselves all this this economic activity is because it means we're on the verge of a roaring comeback.
+These liberals are telling themselves all this economic activity is because it means we're on the verge of a roaring comeback.

 Doesn't mean that at all.

-I never thought the stimulus had worked this well.
+Meanwhile, Senator Vice President Biden, I never thought the stimulus would work this well.

 I never thought it would work this well.

-I mean if it fails, I'm dead, he said.
+I mean, if it fails, I'm dead, he said.

 All of this contempt being expressed at the highest levels of the regime for the rule of law, the traditions, institutions that have made this country great.

-And it's met with uh Yawn.
+And it's met with a yawn.

-I gotta take a break.
+Oh, well, I got to take a break.

 We got more straight ahead.